Ozurk/Checkbox-tracer/README.md

 The confidence for which the program recognized the picture can be changed.
 The distance the program over or undershoots the target distance can be changed.

+Due to the nature of the program, you will not be able to use the mouse while the program is running.
+Pyautogui has a built-in failsafe.
+  To force quit the program, "slam" the cursor into the top right or top left corner of the screen.